mohammadalhindi1/Net_Practice/README.md

 ### Goal

-This level has one main communication goal:
+This level has one main goal:

 ```text
 A <--> C